Miyari-s-Game-Studio/ai-game/src/docs/AUTHORING_GUIDE.md

 - `initial` (object, required): The starting state of the game.
 - `tracks` (object, required): Defines the progress meters for the scenario.
 - `situations` (object, required): The core state machine of the game, defining all locations and events.
-- `endings` (object, optional): Defines the possible conclusions and their effects on the player's permanent stats.

 ### 1.2.
 Actions